-Eddie Yuen teaches Critical Studies at California College of Arts.
+Eddie Yuen teaches liberal Arts at the San Francisco Art Institute and Critical studies at CCA.
 His most recent work is on the discourse of climate change in the book “Catastrophism: The Apocalyptic Politics of Collapse and Rebirth”, (2012).
 He is the chief editor of two books on social movements and globalization and is a contributing producer for “Against the Grain”, a syndicated radio program featuring in-depth interviews with prominent critical thinkers.

 “Do Androids dream of surplus value?”
 “Robotic Labor Exploitation and the falling rate of profit” is made possible by the Zellerbach Family Foundation.